The best men's fashion accounts to follow on Instagram

 The Artworth Brothers

-Usually for influencers, the Artworth Brothers never show their faces (or indeed their abs) in any of their pics, so the focus is very much on their (finely tailored) clothing.
+Unusually for influencers, the Artworth Brothers never show their faces (or abs) in any of their pics, so the focus is very much on their (finely tailored) clothing.

 If you’ve a soft spot for three-piece suits, double breasted jackets and tweed waistcoats, you’ll find endless inspiration from their feed; the brothers have more suits than Savile Road – and more ties, pocket squares and cufflinks than Mr Lapel.